MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 firstprivate(variable-list)
 ```

-Variables specified in *variable-list* have `private` clause semantics, as described in [Section 2.7.2.1](2-7-2-1-private.md) on page 25.
+Variables specified in *variable-list* have `private` clause semantics, as described in [section 2.7.2.1](#2721-private).
 The initialization or construction happens as if it were done once per thread, prior to the thread's execution of the construct.
 For a `firstprivate` clause on a parallel construct, the initial value of the new private object is the value of the original object that exists immediately prior to the parallel construct for the thread that encounters it.
 For a `firstprivate` clause on a work-sharing construct, the initial value of the new private object for each thread that executes the work-sharing construct is the value of the original object that exists prior to the point in time that the same thread encounters the work-sharing construct.
 In addition, for C++ objects, the new private object for each thread is copy constructed from the original object.

 The restrictions to the `firstprivate` clause are as follows: